urbit/urbit.org-reloaded/content/docs/azimuth/l2/roller.md

 before a miner includes it in a block.

 During this waiting period, the roller applies the submitted batch to the locally held Azimuth state to get a predicted state.
-This is used for.....
-(TODO)
+This predicted state is presented to the user in Bridge, such as to show which points a given address owns.

 ### Timer